Mandarava/Mandarava.github.io/source/_drafts/Multi Threading.md

     private double[] accounts;
     private Object lock = new Object();
     ...
-    public void transffer(int from, int to, int amount) {
+    public void transfer(int from, int to, int amount) {
         synchronized (lock) { // an ad-hoc lock accounts[from] -= amout;
         accounts[to] += amount;